LorisYounger/VPet/README_en.md

 * eltociear
 * yupix

-And the Steam Workshop users who have contributed to the community with translations and more.
+And the Steam Workshop users who have shared translations and more with the community.

 ## Animation copyright notice and authorization terms